CenturyLinkCloud/PublicKB/Dedicated Cloud Compute/Getting Started/dcc-new-ui-hands-on-intro.md

 From there, **click the Utilization tab.**

-If you've selected a host, the Utilization tab is a drop-down menu and you will need to select a host from the list.
+If you've selected a host, the Utilization tab is a dropdown menu and you will need to select a host from the list.
 This view matches the **Service Utilization** tab on the details page in SavvisStation Portal.
-The options on this page allow a date range to be set, the display type to be chosen - graph or table, and up to 14 metrics to be selected.
+The options on this page allow a date range to be set, the display type to be chosen &mdash; graph or table, and up to 14 metrics to be selected.
 After choosing at least one metric, click the show graph button.
 For each metric that was selected, a graph will be displayed over the date range entered in the form.

 Additionally, the advanced options allow multiple metrics to be compared on the same graph, a single metric to be compared on two time frames, or a single metric to be compared across up to 5 machines.
 These advanced options are only available in the graph display, and not in a table.